Vadskye/Rise/docs/standard_effects.md

 * Rank 0
   * Generally do relatively little
-  * List: deafened, prone
+  * List: deafened
 * Rank 1
   * Generally give -2 to a category (accuracy/defenses)
+  * Goaded and shaken have proximity requirements, but also debuffing accuracy is scary, so they are considered the same rank as others in this tier
-  * List: Dazed, dazzled, shaken (-1 level due to proximity), sickened, slowed
+  * List: Dazed, dazzled, goaded, shaken, sickened, slowed, prone (brief = instant knockover only)
-  * Special: end of round low damage (DR 5/10 check to remove), unable to regain HP (-1 level)
+  * Special: end of round low damage (DR 5/10 check to remove), unable to regain HP (-1 level), lose one attunement, enraged (cannot take non-attack actions)
 * Rank 2
   * Generally give -4 to a category (accuracy/defenses)
-  * List: decelerated, frightened (-1 level due to proximity), nauseated, generic -2 to all, stunned
+  * List: decelerated, frightened, nauseated, generic -2 to all, stunned
-  * Special: end of round medium damage, knockback 30'
+  * Special: end of round medium damage, knockback 30', lose two attunements and be unable to attune as a condition
 * Rank 2.5
   * List: fighting underwater, not existing
 * Rank 3
   * Generally cause partial action denial
-  * List: confused, blinded, disoriented, immobilized, panicked (-1 level due to proximity)
+  * List: confused, blinded, disoriented, immobilized, panicked
 * Rank 4
   * Generally cause complete action denial
   * List: Asleep, paralyzed